brajeshwar/brajeshwar.github.io/_posts/2005/2005-11-21-w3c-on-ria-standards.md

----
-layout: post
-title: W3C on RIA standards
+# W3C on RIA standards
----

 The W3C Web API Working Group is chartered to develop standard APIs for client-side Web Application development.
 This work will include both documenting existing APIs such as `XMLHttpRequest` and developing new APIs in order to enable richer Web Applications.